GSHHG - A Global Self-consistent, Hierarchical, High-resolution Geography Database

 As of version 2.2.2, GSHHG is released under the GNU Lesser General Public license.

-GSHHG combines the older GSHHS shoreline database with WDBII rivers and borders, available for file download in either ESRI shapefile format or in a native binary format.
-The GSHHG geography data come in five different resolutions: cruise(c), low(l), intermediate(i), high(h), and full(f).
-Shorelines are further organized into 4 hierarchical levels: boundary between land and ocean (L1), boundary between lake and land (L2), boundary between island-in-lake and lake (L3), and boundary between pond-in-island and island (L4).
-The primary GSHHG web site (http://www.soest.hawaii.edu/pwessel/gshhg/) contains additional information.
+GSHHG combines the older GSHHS shoreline database with WDBII rivers and borders, available in either ESRI shapefile format or in a native binary format.
+Geography data are in five resolutions: crude(c), low(l), intermediate(i), high(h), and full(f).
+Shorelines are organized into four levels: boundary between land and ocean (L1), boundary between lake and land (L2), boundary between island-in-lake and lake (L3), and boundary between pond-in-island and island (L4).
+The (primary GSHHG site) contains additional information.

 Availability of the GSHHG data